Zabibah and the King: Authorship

 The authorship of the Zabibah and the King is a matter of controversy.
 Opinions range from Saddam being the author, to the book being written by a ghostwriter heavily supervised by Saddam, to the book being written entirely by a ghostwriter.
 In 2000, the CIA was under the belief that the Zabibah was not written by Saddam, but instead by a ghostwriter.
 The book was published anonymously, but the belief that Saddam was the author rapidly gained popularity.

 Shortly after publication, Iraqi newspapers began to propagate "rumors" that Saddam was the author.
-It quickly received glowing reviews by Iraq's literary community, a 20-part Iraqi television series based off of it was announced, and the Iraqi National Theater announced a musical based on the novel, which became the country's single-biggest production.
+It quickly received glowing reviews by Iraq's literary community, a 20-part Iraqi television series based on it, was announced, and the Iraqi National Theater announced a musical based on the novel, which became the country's single-biggest production.
 The Ministry of Culture printed thousands of copies, pricing them at 1,500 Iraqi dinars (under 1 U.S. dollar) per book.
 It became a best-seller.
 Saddam personally ordered that the visiting members of foreign delegations should be gifted a copy.
 The heavy use of Iraq's state arm to promote the novel has been cited as strong evidence that Saddam was either the author or heavily involved in writing it, in addition to the argument by some that the Arabic of the author was amateurish, which would not be expected from a professional ghostwriter of Saddam.

 Some people other than Saddam have been accused or claimed as the author of the Zabibah.
 This includes Gamal al-Ghitani, a notable Egyptian author, who was accused of being the author by Raad Bandar, one of Saddam's poets.
 Al-Ghitani denied the accusation.
-After Saddam was killed, an Iraqi women claimed that her husband was secretly forced to write the Zabibah for Saddam, only to be assassinated shortly after completing it.
+After Saddam was killed, an Iraqi woman claimed that her husband was secretly forced to write the Zabibah for Saddam, only to be assassinated shortly after completing it.